RiskyMH/EmailThing/README.md

 ## How it works

 EmailThing primarily handles the front-end aspect of the email management application.
-For sending and receiving emails, it makes use of [Cloudflare Email Workers](https://developers.cloudflare.com/email-routing/email-workers/) to incoming emails, and [MailChannels](https://blog.cloudflare.com/sending-email-from-workers-with-mailchannels) to outgoing emails (currently experimenting with custom sending though).
+For sending and receiving emails, it makes use of [Cloudflare Email Workers](https://developers.cloudflare.com/email-routing/email-workers/) to incoming emails, and a Vps For outgoing sending!.

 To do this locally, refer to [./cloudflare-workers/README.md](./cloudflare-workers/README.md) for more information.